IBM/ELM-Python-Client/elmclient/examples/REQIF_IO.md

 The aim of this code is to provide command-line, automatable, access to the reqif API of DOORS Next,.

 This example is reasonably comprehensive.
 You can:
-* Create, Update and Delete reqif definitions stored in a project+config
+* Create, Update and Delete reqif definitions stored in a project+config - NOTE not all the possibilities for content of a reqif definition have been implemented, in particular views can't be added
 * Import one or more reqif files
 * Export one or more reqif files from existing reqif definitions